2i2i/whitepaper/Notes.md

 <br></br>
 ## all trade is sequential
 Serviced is used as meaning "traded".

-Also, having a finite supply requires ordering of demand.
-All selling of any supply is approximately sequential.
+Any finite supply requires ordering of demand.
+All selling of any supply is approximately sequential and most selling is sequential.
 Even selling digital copies of a product that seems unlimited, is in fact limited due to network bandwidth being limited and servers usually order demand on a "first-come, first-serve" basis.
 When supply is very large vs demand, then modeling a simultaneous trading sequentially, is not any loss at all, as the sequence can simply move very fast, giving the illution of simultaneouity.

 <br></br>
 ## chrony only worst case finite